Five Reasons Why You Should Not Do an ESOP

 ESOPs are best suited to companies that have stable, predictable, secure patterns of revenue.
 Most ESOPs are leveraged, using some borrowed money to finance the exit transaction for the selling shareholder.
 Highly cyclical companies prone to volatility are poor candidates for deeply leveraged transactions and can be harmed by lender demands in a downturn.
 Moreover, cyclical companies tend to shed people rapidly in the down part of the cycle and the ESOP can be seen as a poor employee benefit when the stock price drops rapidly.

 If the current owner/executive wants to reduce his or her role significantly and there is no qualified replacement, then an ESOP is not the right fit.
-ESOPs effect an internal liquidity transaction with no third party buyer–which means there is no infusion of new entrepreneurship and management.
-If the owner/key executive wants to retire soon, he or she will need a qualified successor to operate the company, handle the ESOP and manage the related transaction debt.
+ESOPs affect an internal liquidity transaction with no third-party buyer–which means there is no infusion of new entrepreneurship and management.
+If the owner/key executive wants to retire soon, he or she will need a qualified successor to operate the company, handle the ESOP, and manage the related transaction debt.
 If there is no successor immediately on the horizon, then an ESOP is an unsuitable strategy.

-If the company requires significant additional capital to endure, they should avoid an ESOP.
+If the company requires significant additional capital to endure, they may want to avoid an ESOP.
 ESOPs use company cash flow to fund the purchase of shares from shareholders.
-If the company needs to use its cash flow for capital expenditures or additional working capital, the ESOP transaction can compete for this necessary capital, creating a diminished ESOP company.
+If the company needs to use its cash flow for capital expenditures or additional working capital, the ESOP transaction can compete for this necessary capital, creating a diminished ESOP company, although the tax benefits of an ESOP owned company may partially or completely offset this depending on the situation.

 If any item in this quintet describes your company, then an ESOP is probably not the right option for your succession and liquidity.
 If not, then an ESOP may be a great strategy for you.